tytydraco/yessleep/out/Unit_6B.md

 I just sit here, paralyzed, staring into her eyeless face and the flowering poison blooming from her.
 As she talks to me.

-There is someone knocking on my door, my next door neighbor.
+There is someone knocking on my door, I think he is my next door neighbor.

-I can hear him through the door telling me that I need to answer the door, that there is a smell coming from the vents and he knows it’s me.
+I can hear him through the door telling me that I need to answer the door, that there is a smell coming from the vents.